English Café at Otemon（E-CO） English

 A flexible learning environment

 E-CO aims to cater for a variety of student needs through offering a flexible learning environment, which each student can use differently according to their goals.
-A learning advisory service run by a full-time learning advisor is provided to help all students use E-CO effectively.
+A learning advisory service run by an experienced learning advisor is provided to help all students use E-CO effectively.

-Those interested in English conversation can use the Cafe Space with friends, or join staff and student-run services such as Easy Chat, a group conversation time held everyday, or have a 20-minute focused conversation with an instructor using the English Practice service.
+Those interested in English conversation can chat with friends, or join staff and student-run services such as Easy Chat, a group conversation time held everyday, or have a 20-minute focused conversation with an instructor using the English Practice service.
 Others may want to study using E-CO’s materials, or expose themselves to English through watching English movies from around the world.
-On Ai Campus, private study spaces are provided for quiet study or group work.
 E-CO has something to suit everyone’s learning style and goals.

 E-CO runs a Learning Advisory Service to help students become more effective and autonomous language learners.
 Through an intentional reflective dialog with E-CO’s learning advisor, students can become more aware of their learning needs, set goals and find appropriate materials and strategies to achieve those goals.

 This service helps students deepen their knowledge of the English language and practice their skills.
-Teachers give guidance on anything from grammar questions to presentation practice and provide speaking practice.
+In this one-to-one session, teachers give guidance on anything from grammar questions to presentation practice and provide speaking practice.

 E-CO Speaking Program